Hypermobility and Sleep

 A woman sleeping on her back

-Favoured by only 10% of those with EDS and hypermobility in our little experiment, sleeping on the back seems to be the least popular sleeping position amongst those with EDS and hypermobility.
+Favoured by only 10% of those with EDS and hypermobility in our little experiment, sleeping on the back seems to be the least popular position amongst those with EDS and hypermobility.
 To be honest, this doesn’t come as a surprise.
 Back sleeping is directly linked to making issues like sleep apnea worse, causing restrictions of air and causing multiple sleep disturbances.
-When we consider how many of those with hypermobility have sleep apnea, back sleeping just doesn’t seem like a good idea.
+When we consider how many of those with hypermobility have sleep apnea, back sleeping doesn’t seem like a good idea.

 Back sleeping is also linked to (although not understood why) sleep paralysis, with episodes more frequently associated with those who sleep on their back.
-Perhaps its nothing to do with the sleep position at all, but more so that people who experience it are more likely to choose back sleeping.
+Perhaps it has nothing to do with the sleep position at all, but more so that people who experience it are more likely to choose back sleeping.
 But, I thought I would mention this as I do love a weird fact!

 Sleeping on your back also locks your spine into one singular position, and as you will remember from earlier, bodies don’t like to be restricted when it comes to movement.